Tsutomu Mizushima: Career

 He made his directorial debut in 1999 with the film Crayon Shin-chan: Explosion!
 The Hot Spring's Feel Good Final Battle, while the first TV series he directed was 2001's Haré+Guu.
 He has also assisted Takashi Ikehata with his works under the pseudonym Mizudori Mangetsu (水鳥 満月).
-He left Shin-Ei Animation on August 20, 2004, and since then has been working as a freelance director for J.C.Staff, P.A.Works and Production I.G, among others.
+He left Shin-Ei Animation on August 20, 2004, and since then has been working as a freelance director for J.C.Staff, P.A.
+Works, and Production I.G, among others.

 In December 2013, he won the Individual Award at the 18th Animation Kobe Awards.
-The reason for this award is that his first original work Girls und Panzer was picked up by various media outlets as an example of "town revitalization through anime", and his versatility in creating a wide range of projects, from gag anime to serious works and adolescent dramas, as well as writing lyrics and music himself.
+The award was given for his original work Girls und Panzer, which various media outlets described as an example of "town revitalization through anime", and his versatility in creating a wide range of projects, from gag anime to serious works and adolescent dramas, as well as writing lyrics and music himself.

-According to Kiyoshi Tane, the supervisor of the now defunct magazine Otona Anime, Mizushima was one of the busiest anime directors in Japan in 2015, and especially since 2010, he is an all-rounder who has successfully produced a wide range of original anime in a wide variety of genres, as well as two original hits like Girls und Panzer and Shirobako.
-On the other hand, it can be said that he is so dexterous that it is difficult to see his creativity, but Mizushima's auteurism lies in the spirit of service that focuses on the customers, which has broken through to a level that no one else can imitate.
+Since 2010, he successfully produced a wide range of original anime in a wide variety of genres, as well as two original hits, Girls und Panzer and Shirobako.
+According to Kiyoshi Tane, the supervisor of the now defunct magazine Otona Anime, Mizushima was one of the busiest anime directors in Japan in 2015.
+Tane also said that Mizushima's auteurism lies in a spirit of service that focuses on the customers, which has broken through to a level that no one else can imitate.

-In October 2022, Kadokawa announced an original anime television series directed by Mizushima titled Shūmatsu Train Doko e Iku?.
+In October 2022, Kadokawa announced an original anime television series directed by Mizushima titled Train to the End of the World, which aired from April to June 2024.